nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The edit order feature is executed by `EditOrderCommand`.
+The edit order feature is supported by `EditOrderCommand`.
 It extends `Command`.

 Given below is an example usage scenario and how the `EditOrderCommand` mechanism behaves at each step.